curiouslemur/rtl-exp1/public/en/consent.md

 For more information about your rights as a research participant, or any concerns related to this study, please contact Prof. Lane Harrison (ltharrison@wpi.edu)

-By filling in the following form, and clicking 'NEXT', you agree to participate in the study.
+By filling in the following form, and clicking 'SIGN', you agree to participate in the study.